sa2c/git-demystified/_episodes/02-commits-and-branches.md

 $ git commit -m 'Expanded on the introduction'
 ~~~
 {: .language-bash}
-Let's check what differences are left with
+Let's take a look at the differences which are left with
 ~~~
 $ git status
 ~~~